Posts

 Children--as most adults who’ve more-or-less-successfully traversed those difficult years and emerged triumphant on the other end will attest--can be quite horrid.
 It’s not that they’re irredeemable little monsters, or anything... just that all children have the capacity to be incredibly cruel in their words and actions.
 Whether it be their peers and siblings, parents, other adults, pets (or other unwitting animals), or even inanimate objects, no one (and nothing) is safe from a child who feels compelled for whatever reasons to be nasty.
 There’s a difference, though, between outright meanness to others and simple mischief--although the latter can also have the appearance of cruelty.
 The difference, of course, is in the intent, which is why most of us find mischievous acts more understandable and easier to forgive and forget.
 As with anything else, however, not everyone agrees, as is the case in Diane Setterfield’s Bellman & Black , the compelling tale of a well-meanin...

-Caught Between Tidy Science... and the Messy Reality of Falling in Love (The Rosie Project book review)
+The Rosie Project by Graeme Simsion REVIEW -- Caught Between Tidy Science... and the Messy Reality of Falling in Love

 Image